ZETA (fusion reactor): Thomson scattering and tokamaks

 Mike Forrest operates a hand-built laser that is part of a Thomson scattering system used to measure temperatures in ZETA.
 This became a major diagnostic technique in the fusion field, used to this day.

 ZETA's failure was due to limited information; using the best available measurements, ZETA was returning several signals that suggested the neutrons were due to fusion.
-The original temperature measures were made by examining the Doppler shifting of the spectral lines of the atoms in the plasma.
+The original temperature measurements were made by examining the Doppler broadening of the spectral lines of the atoms in the plasma.
 The inaccuracy of the measurement and spurious results caused by electron impacts with the container led to misleading measurements based on the impurities, not the plasma itself.
 Over the next decade, ZETA was used continuously in an effort to develop better diagnostic tools to resolve these problems.

 This work eventually developed a method that is used to this day.
-The introduction of lasers provided a new solution through a British discovery known as Thomson scattering.
+The introduction of lasers provided a new solution through Thomson scattering.
 Lasers have extremely accurate and stable frequency control, and the light they emit interacts strongly with free electrons.
-A laser shone into the plasma will be reflected off the electrons, and during this process will be Doppler shifted by the electrons' movement.
+A laser shone into the plasma will be reflected off the electrons, and during this process will be Doppler-broadened by the electrons' movement.
 The speed of the electrons is a function of their temperature, so by comparing the frequency before and after collisions, the temperature of the electrons could be measured with an extremely high degree of accuracy.
 By "reversing" the system, the temperature of the ions could also be directly measured.

 Through the 1960s ZETA was not the only experiment to suffer from unexpected performance problems.
 Problems with plasma diffusion across the magnetic fields plagued both the magnetic mirror and stellarator programs, at rates that classical theory could not explain.
 Adding more fields did not appear to correct the problems in any of the existing designs.
 Work slowed dramatically as teams around the world tried to better understand the physics of the plasmas in their devices.
 Pfirsch and Schluter were the first to make a significant advance, suggesting that much larger and more powerful machines would be needed to correct these problems.
 An attitude of pessimism took root across the entire field.